How often do boats catch fire due to motor issues?

 Fires happen for a reason, so if you can eliminate the reason for fire by following the below steps.

-- Keep your bilges clean
+- You must keep your bilges clean

-- Don’t mix fuel, oxygen, and heat, that’s a bad idea.
+- Don’t mix fuel, oxygen, and heat; that’s a bad idea.

 - Install ventilation system and make sure it’s working correctly